|

 ----====----

-Gemini.
+Atari Gemini.

-Coleco developed in the first place this
+Coleco developed initially this prototype

-prototype of an Atari module.
+of the Atari module.

-Both were prototypes and were never released
+Both were prototypes and was never

-to the public.
+released to the public.

 The final Atari 2600